ChewKeanHo/PolygotScripts/README.md

 ## Why It Matters
 Mainly for multi-os decentralized packaging usage:

-1. **1 common start point** - less communication errors; more control over the package installation.
+1. **1 common starting point** - less communication errors; more control over the package installation.
 2. **Maintainable and documentable** - 1 single start point; 1 set of
    documentation only; 1 easy way to maintain the starting point command.
 3. **Simple and modular** - can easily drill down the errors due to